reiinakano/scikit-plot/README.md

 Finally, compare and [view the non-scikit-plot way of plotting the multi-class ROC curve](http://scikit-learn.org/stable/auto_examples/model_selection/plot_roc.html).
 Which one would you rather do?

-## Great!
-How do I install it?
+## Installation

-Simple!
+Installation is simple!
 ```bash
 pip install scikit-plot
 ```